jackson-mumper/jackson-mumper.github.io/malcomb/malcomb.md

 ![malcomb_2](assets/table_2.png)
 Figure 1: Inputs of adaptive capacity (from Malcomb et al, Table 2)

-While Malcomb does not explicitly state the exact rows and columns from which the input variables in Table 2 were found in each dataset, the tended to be easily identifiable for the DHS variables, with names that were often identical to names in the DHS.
+While Malcomb does not explicitly state the exact data variables from which the indicators in Table 2 were found in each dataset, the tend to be easily identifiable for the DHS variables, with names that were often identical to names in the DHS.

 The FEWSNET data used to calculate livelihood sensitivity was aggregated based on livelihood zones.
 This uses only data from the poor wealth group in their spreadsheets.
 The four variables used to calculate livelihood sensitivity are:
 1. The percent of food sources from ones own crops, located once cell beneath 'crops' on the table 'SOURCES OF FOOD' at the bottom of the spreadsheet.
 2. The percent found when dividing 'labour etc.' by 'total' from the 'SOURCES OF CASH' table at the bottom of the spreadsheet.
-3. The percent of a households income from the sale fo crops, as a ratio of 'crops' to 'total' in the 'SOURCES OF CASH' table.
+3. The percent of a households' income from the sale of crops, as a ratio of 'crops' to 'total' in the 'SOURCES OF CASH' table.
 However, it also remained unclear what the definition of a 'cash crop' was, beyond just any crops that were sold.
 4. Disaster coping strategy.
 Malcomb et al make little reference to what this means or how it was calculated beyond that is is the percent of income that would lead to ecological destruction.
 Our best guess as to what constitutes this was the total income from wood and tobacco related sources under the 'CROP PRODUCTION' table divided by total income at the bottom of the spreadsheet.
 That said, due to miscommunication within our replication group, there were internal inconsistencies in how this was calculated in addition to inconsistencies from the unclear methodology in Malcomb et al.

 Finally, physical exposure was calculated based on a rasterized layer of estimated flood risk and exposure to drought events.

 ### Analytical Specification

 The original study was conducted using ArcGIS and STATA, but does not state which versions of these software were used.
-The replication study uses R.
+The replication study uses R 4.0.5 in R-Studio 1.2.5033.

 ## Materials and Procedure

 The final workflow used in this replication is summarized below.
-While there is uncertainty as to how closely the matches the workflow of Malcomb et al, this is similar to the narrative workflow outlined in the paper.
+While there is uncertainty as to how closely this matches the workflow of Malcomb et al, this is similar to the narrative workflow outlined in the paper.

 1. Download traditional authorities: MWI_adm2.shp
 2. Add TA and LZ ids to DHS clusters